xipki/xipki/README.md

   - Embedded support of certificate status source CRL and DeltaCRL
   - Support of both unsigned and signed OCSP requests
   - Multiple software instances (all can be in active mode) for the same OCSP signer and certifcate status sources.
-  - Support of most popular databases, e.g. Oracle, DB2, PostgreSQL, MySQL, H2 and HSQLDB
+  - Supported databases
+    - Oracle
+    - DB2
+    - PostgreSQL
+    - MySQL
+    - H2
+    - HSQLDB
   - Embedded database tool (export and import OCSP database) simplifies the switch of databases, upgrade of XiPKi and switch from other OCSP system to XiPKI OCSP.
   - Embedded client to send OCSP request